ali-johnston/2024_trends-abundance-paper/README.md

 - `upper`: 90th percentile of model estimated trends.
 - `nonzero`: whether the confidence intervals overlap zero.

-**`bcr-srd-lookup.parquet:** lookup table identifying which Bird Conservation Region (BCR) each 27 km grid cell falls into.
+**`bcr-srd-lookup.parquet`:** lookup table identifying which Bird Conservation Region (BCR) each 27 km grid cell falls into.
 - `region_code`: unique ID for each BCR.
 - `srd_id`: unique integer ID for each 27 km grid cell.
 - `coverage_fraction`: proprtion of the 27 km grid cell covered by the BCR.

-**`basemap.gpkg:** spatial data for creating basemaps in the mapping scripts.
+**`basemap.gpkg`:** spatial data for creating basemaps in the mapping scripts.
 All data come from the [Natural Earth](https://www.naturalearthdata.com/) project.
 Layers included are:
 - `land`: land boundary polygon.
 - `country_lines`: country boundary lines.
 - `state_lines`: state boundary lines.s